From materials by chance to materials by design

 Professor Bréchet is also Professor at the Institut National Polytechnique de Grenoble and a Member of the French Academy of Sciences.

-AMs Lilas Bernheim, Deputy Consul General of France in Hong Kong and Macau delivered an opening speech in which she said Hong Kong was noted for its materialism, but noted that the audience that day would be hearing a talk about a different kind of materialism.
+At the talk, Ms Lilas Bernheim, Deputy Consul General of France in Hong Kong and Macau delivered an opening speech in which she said Hong Kong was noted for its materialism, but noted that the audience that day would be hearing a talk about a different kind of materialism.

 She also thanked CityU, in particular Professor Philippe Ciarlet, University Distinguished Professor (College of Science and Engineering), for founding the France-Hong Kong Distinguished Lecture Series, which Professor Ciarlet initiated in 2005.